Recursive Rules with Aggregation: A Simple Unified Semantics

-\item Supposed \co{p} is declared complete and closed.
-Both founded semantics and constraint semantics give only the second model above, that is, \co{p(c)} is false for every constant \co{c}.
+\item {\bf Closed.}~ Supposed \co{p} is declared complete and closed.
+Both founded semantics and constraint semantics give only the second model above, i.e., \co{p(c)} is false for every constant \co{c}.
 They have \co{p(a)} being false because inferring \co{p(a)} to be true requires \co{p(a)} itself to be true.
-This is the one-model semantics above, Faber-Pfeifer-Leone 2011 and Gelfond-Zhang 2014-2019. \end{itemize}
+This is the same as the one-model semantics per Faber et al.~2011 and Gelfond-Zhang~2014-2019. \end{itemize}

-We see that simple binary declarations of the underlying assumptions, with simple inference using rules and taking rules as constraints, give the different desired semantics.
+We see that simple binary declarations of the underlying assumptions, with simple inference following rules and taking rules as constraints, give the different desired semantics.

+\mypar{Relationship with prior semantics} Table~\ref{tab-FSCS} summarizes relationships between our unifying semantics and major prior semantics.
+With different predicate declarations capturing different underlying assumptions, founded semantics and constraint semantics for rules with aggregation extend different prior semantics for rules with negation uniformly, as shown in Table~\ref{tab-FSCS} left and middle columns.
+These extend the matching relationships proved for rules with negation in~\cite{LiuSto18Founded-LFCS,LiuSto20Founded-JLC}.
+All these relationships are when all predicates in a program have the same declarations, but our founded semantics and constraint semantics also allow different predicates to have different declarations.

+Among many different prior semantics for rules with aggregations, there are even different extensions for the same prior semantics for rules with negation, as shown in the right column in Table~\ref{tab-FSCS}.
+Unfortunately, most of them are defined for limited cases, or add some case-specific definitions.
+In particular, simple formal explanations for the disagreements, including among all different extensions for each of WFS and SMS, are completely missing.
+We are only aware of comparisons by examples or very restricted cases, even for disagreeing semantics by the same authors.
+However, for all such examples and cases we examined, we found that the desired results for them correspond to our semantics under some appropriate declarations for some predicates.
+These results are described in\lfcsonly{}\fullonly{ Section~\ref{sec-cmp}}.